 Pairing fiction with nonfiction is a fantastic way to engage different kinds of learners in content with common themes.
-In the early grades, it can also be a way of helping students understand the attributes of both types of reading material and can deepen the dialogue and questions raised during discussions and inquiry-based activities.
+In the early grades, it can also be a way of helping students understand the attributes of both types of reading material.
+Pairing fiction with nonfiction can also deepen the dialogue and questions raised during discussions and inquiry-based activities.
 Here are some great ideas for pairing fiction and nonfiction in the elementary classroom:

 1. Build the bridge.

 Some of your readers may prefer fiction, while others gravitate to the nonfiction resources in your classroom library.
 Sometimes it’s the teacher who has to help students make the connections.
 Share some examples of fiction and nonfiction pairings with the class.
 Then ask your students to help you brainstorm more examples.
-By pairing the two together, you can help draw students from one genre to the other and hopefully create lovers of both types of text.
+By pairing the two together, you can help draw students from one genre to the other.

 2. Try this Wonderful approach: